 But where do you get the special vinegars of which I speak?
 I’m lucky enough to have a local business in Bellingham called Drizzle Olive Oil and Vinegar Tasting Room.
 I was there a few weeks ago to buy a gift for some friends, when I saw this sign:

-It’s almost too simple to need a recipe, but just in case, here’s the recipe:Print
+It’s almost too simple to need a recipe, but just in case, here it is:Print

 Most of Drizzle’s other white balsamics were fruit flavored, but they had some herby ones as well like French Tarragon Balsamic and Oregano Balsamic, which sound quite refreshing.
 They specifically noted that their Honey Ginger Balsamic makes for a nice alternative to ginger ale.
 I’m curious to know what options you might come across as you conduct your own vinegar search where you shop.
 If you don’t have a specialty vinegar spot like Bellingham, you might check your local food co-op, natural foods store, or Whole Foods to find a somewhat larger and more interesting vinegar selection.